 While big moments like these don’t make up the majority of your life, you should still take some time to celebrate them as they happen and appreciate them.

 As his fiancée walked down the aisle, his friend grabbed a guitar and started singing a song Jeff had written for his wife.
 It suddenly hit Jeff what a big day it really was and he started crying, realizing that it really would be the best day of his life.

 So while you shouldn’t obsess over the big events in your life, do appreciate them and give them the attention they deserve.
 You might regret it years later, if you don’t.

-This book isn’t very long, but it needn’t be.
+The In-Between isn’t very long, but it needn’t be.
 The message is clear: slow down, look around and appreciate the here and now.
 Be grateful for the little things, the big things and the bad things.